ipspace/netlab/docs/module/bgp.md

 * Router reflectors have IBGP sessions to all other nodes in the same AS.
 When the remote node is not a router reflector, *route-reflector-client* is configured on the IBGP session.
 * Route reflector clients have IBGP sessions with route reflectors (nodes within the same AS with **bgp.rr** set).
 * IBGP sessions are established between loopback interfaces.
 You should combine IBGP deployment with an IGP configuration module like [OSPF](ospf.md).
-* Parallel IBGP sessions are established for all IP address families configured on loopback interfaces.
+* Parallel IBGP sessions are established for all IP address families configured on loopback interfaces[^BSESS].
 See also [IPv6 support](#ipv6-support).

+[^BSESS]: If allowed by the **bgp.sessions** parameter

 See the [IBGP Data Center Fabric](bgp_example/ibgp.md) example for more details.

 **EBGP sessions**
 * Whenever multiple nodes connected to the same link use different AS numbers, you'll get a full mesh of EBGP sessions between them.
 * Global (**bgp.as**) and local (**bgp.local_as**) autonomous systems are considered when deciding to create a session between two adjacent nodes, allowing you to create EBGP sessions between nodes belonging to the same AS, or IBGP sessions between nodes belonging to different AS.
-* Parallel EBGP sessions are established for all IP address families configured on the link.
+* Parallel EBGP sessions are established for all IP address families configured on the link[^BSESS].
 See also [IPv6 support](#ipv6-support).

 See the [Simple BGP Example](bgp_example/simple.md) and [EBGP Data Center Fabric](bgp_example/ebgp.md) example for more details.

 ### Notes on Unnumbered EBGP Sessions

 Unnumbered EBGP sessions are supported on a few platforms.
-The transformed data model includes **unnumbered** and **ifindex** elements on EBGP neighbors reachable over unnumbered interfaces -- compare a regular EBGP neighbor (L2) with an unnumbered EBGP neighbor (L1):
+The transformed data model includes **unnumbered** and **ifindex** elements on EBGP neighbors reachable over unnumbered interfaces -- compare a regular EBGP neighbor (R4) with an unnumbered EBGP neighbor (R1):

 ```
-- bgp:
-    as: 65001
 neighbors:
-    - as: 65100
+- as: 65000
   ifindex: 1
+  ipv4: true
+  ipv6: true
+  local_if: swp1
-      name: l1
+  name: r1
   type: ebgp
   unnumbered: true
-    - as: 65101
+- as: 65200
+  ifindex: 2
-      ipv4: 172.16.0.1
+  ipv4: 10.10.10.2
-      name: l2
+  name: r3
   type: ebgp
 ```

 ## IPv6 Support